-This guide provides a general overview of strategies to improve occupant safety and minimize property damage for new and existing homes and includes guidance on:
+This guide provides a general overview of strategies to improve occupant safety and minimize property damage for new and existing homes and includes guidance on the following:

 - understanding tornado and windstorm hazards